Our Genetic Programs

 UI Health has several comprehensive genetic programs that help patients understand their risks for certain abnormalities, diseases, and cancer, and make informed decisions about their healthcare.

-The Hereditary Cancer Clinic at UI Health provides patients with the opportunity to receive risk estimates based on their personal and family history of cancer and other diseases.
-The Hereditary Cancer Clinic offers advanced genetic testing to detect inherited factors and gene mutations that increase your risk for developing certain types of cancers, including gynecological, endocrine, and skin cancers.
+The Hereditary Cancer Program at UI Health provides patients with the opportunity to receive risk estimates based on their personal and family history of cancer and other diseases.
+The Hereditary Cancer Program offers advanced genetic testing to detect inherited factors and gene mutations that increase your risk for developing certain types of cancers, including gynecological, endocrine, and skin cancers.
 Our genetic cancer programs include:

-The Familial Breast Cancer Program provides cancer risk assessments, genetic counseling, education, and prevention strategies for individuals who have had close family members diagnosed with a type of breast or other cancer.
+The Hereditary Cancer Program provides cancer risk assessments, genetic counseling, education, and prevention strategies for individuals who have had close family members diagnosed with a type of breast or other cancer.

 GI Cancer Prevention Program